microsoft/semanticworkbench/docs/SETUP_DEV_ENVIRONMENT.md

 - Double-click on `LongPathsEnabled`, set its value to `1`, and click OK.

 ### Configure and build the backend

-- Within the [`v1/service`](../workbench-service/) directory, create your virtual environment, and install the service packages:

-      make

-  If this fails in Windows, try running a vanilla instance of `cmd` or `powershell` and not within `Cmder` or another shell that may have modified the environment.

 # Frontend Setup